carlosoamorim/cars-4-you/README.md

-# If you Run the notebook in Google Colab (recommended):
+# If you run the notebook in Google Colab (recommended):

 1) Open in Colab
 https://colab.research.google.com/github/rmmandrade/ml2526/blob/main/Group57.ipynb